saramic/republic-of-data/README.md

   - @saramic - getting a reactjs D3.js app running for our data2app
   - @ocisly - getting jupyter notebook up and running
+  - @dicksonk (Dickson) - starting to look at the scan on/off data

 ## stuff
 - Data2App